JamesByers/Intro_to_Visualization/README.md

     * Add a color of Month of Starttime
     * Add a filter of Month of Starttime and select just December 2014 and July or 2015
   * Combine these into a dashboard
-  * Bonus: Find something interesting in the data from a vizualization
+  * Bonus: Find something interesting in the data with a vizualization